Dyyt587/adog_legged_hardware_interface/README.md

 ### Install ROS Humble and Development Tooling

-These instructions assume you are running Ubuntu 20.04:
+These instructions assume you are running Ubuntu 20.04,Ubuntu 22.04 or later:

 1. [Install ROS 2 Humble](https://index.ros.org/doc/ros2/Installation/Humble/Linux-Install-Debians/).
    You can stop following along with the tutorial after you complete the section titled: [Environment setup](https://index.ros.org/doc/ros2/Installation/Humble/Linux-Install-Debians/#environment-setup).